What Is a BOC 3 Form?

 Written by Nick Webster

-“What Is a BOC 3 form?” is a very important question asked by countless trucking professionals.
+“What Is a BOC 3 form?” do countless trucking professionals ask a fundamental question.
 Here is what a BOC 3 form is:

 • A BOC 3 Form is a filing required by the Federal Motor Carrier Safety Administration.

-• It is used to provide an update for the FMCSA on a motor carrier’s contact information, such as their mailing address or phone number.
+• It updates the FMCSA on a motor carrier’s contact information, such as their mailing address or phone number.

-• All motor carriers must file a BOC 3 form with the FMCSA after they are registered.
+• After registering, all motor carriers must file a BOC 3 form with the FMCSA.

-• They are also required to update it at least once every year and any time changes are made to their business operations.
+• They must also update it at least once every year and any time changes are made to their business operations.

-• The form can be filled out online through the FMCSA website or downloaded and submitted in paper format.
+• The form can be completed online through the FMCSA website or downloaded and submitted in paper format.

 • Failure to properly file this form could result in penalties or fines from the FMCSA.